 If you have any concerns in relation to your specific animal, please contact your vet to discuss.

-From 1 July 2018, registered veterinary surgeons will be able to exempt a dog or cat from microchipping (or desexing) if satisfied the procedure would:
+Registered veterinary surgeons can exempt a dog or cat from microchipping (or desexing) if satisfied the procedure would:

 Penalties may apply to a registered veterinary surgeon who exempts a dog or cat outside of these parameters.

 Exemptions can be recorded directly into Dogs and Cats Online in the animal’s record from 1 July 2018.